SAP/jenkins-library/documentation/docs/guidedtour.md

 * Jenkins - Jenkins version 2.60.3 or higher.
 We recommend to use the CX-Server toolkit.
 * Access to [github.com][github] - The piper library will be downloaded from [github.com].
 * Git Repository - The pipeline you are going to setup will process sources from a Git repository you have to specify.
-* SAP Cloud Platform Space - Get access to SAP Cloud Platform Cloud Foundry.
-If you haven't an account yet, request a SAP CP CF Trial account.
+* SAP Cloud Platform Space - Get access to [SAP Cloud Platform][SAP Cloud Platform] Cloud Foundry.
+If you haven't an account yet, request a [SAP CP CF Trial][SAP Cloud Platform Trial] account.
 After login an organization and space are targeted.
 The application will be deployed in this organization and space.

 ## Jenkins